 But what if we only have access to one format or another?
 How will that effect our marketing efforts and the creation of material that showcases our new brand – say letterheads, business cards and brochures?
 And what happens if we need a format that we don’t have?

 Let’s assume we have a vector based format of logo.
-We’re pretty much home free (above) – The Logo Factory® (or any other design company) can create any format you will require, with a minimum of headache (and charges).
-We can enlarge your logo, convert from monitor friendly RGB to full color CMYK and back again, change our color setup to spot color and then into one color black & white linear or grayscale.
-We can set up pixel based bitmap images of any size, and any resolution.
+We’re pretty much home free (above) – The Logo Factory (or any other design company) can create any format you will require, with a minimum of headache (and more importantly, charges.)
+We can enlarge your logo, convert from one color space to another – monitor friendly RGB to full color CMYK and back again, change our color setup to spot color and then into one color black & white linear or grayscale.
+We can set up pixel based bitmap images of any size and any resolution.
 Every eventuality can be handled and using our new logo won’t be an issue.